Microweddings: The Wedding Trend Showing Bigger Isn’t Always Better

 What is a Microwedding?

 It is not an elopement, in which a couple has a sudden, secretive ceremony.
 Rather, a microwedding is simply a downsized, more intimate wedding.
 With a bloated guest list come so many chiming opinions and expectations.
-Often, amid all the spectacle, we lose sight of true significance of a wedding: two people coming together in union.
+Often, amid all the spectacle, we lose sight of the true significance of a wedding: two people coming together in union.
 With their reduced size, microweddings offer a solution to the giant financial burdens, overwhelming anxiety, and overstretched resources common in bigger weddings.

 Why Microweddings Aren’t as Radical as They Seem